-6. Last touches: I wanted to add some final details to my doll to make it look even better.
+6. Finishing touches: I wanted to add some final details to my doll to make it look even better.
 I went with some colored feathers and I also went outside in order to find a small twig that could look nice on its head.
 I played around with them until I found the position I wanted to paste them in.
-Julie Voigt (LINK TO HER SITE) also suggests small seashells or beads as final adornments.
+Julie Voigt (LINK TO HER SITE) also suggests small seashells or beads as final details.

 Feel free to send me an